GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/supergluu.md

 # Super Gluu
 ## Overview
-[Super Gluu](https://super.gluu.org) is a free two-factor authentication mobile application designed to work with the [Gluu Server IAM platform](https://gluu.org/docs/ce).
+[Super Gluu](https://super.gluu.org) is a free and secure two-factor authentication mobile application.

 This document explains how to use the Gluu Server's included Super Gluu interception script to implement a two-step, two-factor authentication (2FA) process with username / password as the first step, and Super Gluu as the second step.